pendragons-code/Jasbot/README.md

+# terrible branch
+So yes it will still stay around.

 # the 7th rewrite

 AHHH...
 How the duck DID I get here?!
 So as you know Jasbot has never used slash commands before.
 And in the early days, I knew slash commands would change discord api and bots in general forever.
 But I really disliked it for many reasons.
 While you can argue the menus and stuff are a lot more polished now, slash commands are still plagued by certain issues.
 That said I can also see some of the VERY DEV friendly parts.